OmarHeshamShehab/Dynamics365Commerce.ScaleUnit/src/ScaleUnitSample/Readme.md

 1. Clone https://github.com/microsoft/Dynamics365Commerce.ScaleUnit
 1. Install 64 bit version of VS Code for Windows from https://code.visualstudio.com/download
-1. Install *.Net Core SDK 6.0* for Windows x64 from https://dotnet.microsoft.com/download/dotnet/6.0.
+1. Install *SDK 8.0* for Windows x64 from https://dotnet.microsoft.com/download/dotnet/8.0.
 1. Install *.NET Framework 4.7.2 Developer pack* from https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net472-developer-pack-offline-installer.
-1. Install the *Hosting Bundle* (click literally "Hosting Bundle" link, not "x64" nor "x86") for Windows from the [link](https://dotnet.microsoft.com/download/dotnet/6.0).
+1. Install the *Hosting Bundle* (click literally "Hosting Bundle" link, not "x64" nor "x86") for Windows from the [link](https://dotnet.microsoft.com/download/dotnet/8.0).
 1. Navigate to https://lcs.dynamics.com/V2/SharedAssetLibrary select the section *Retail Self-service package files* and then locate there the file ending with *Commerce Scale Unit (SEALED)*.
 Make sure to select there the version for the release you need, for instance 10.0.22, 10.0.23 and so on.
 Download the file and place it in the folder [Download](./Download)
 1. Launch the VS Code as Administrator and open src\ScaleUnitSample by leveraging the menu File->Open **Folder**.
    - If there is an error `"The window teminated unexpectedly (reason: 'launch-failed, code: '18'"` or any other preventing the VS Code from launching as Administrator, run the app specifying `--no-sandbox` or `--disable-gpu-sandbox` as outlined in [Issue 122951](https://github.com/microsoft/vscode/issues/122951).